Sudhansh6/sudhansh6.github.io/_posts/CS347/lecture26.md

 The role of `allocproc` is to create a template kernel stack, and make the process look like it had a trap and was context switched out in the past.
 This is done so that the scheduler can switch to this process like any other.

 > Where is kernel mode?
+The sp points to the kernel stack.

 ```c
 allocproc(void)